small present

 Re-commerce is a growing trend that's being spearheaded by brands like Patagonia with their WornWear programme.
 Essentially these are online market places that facilitate the reselling of their products.
 Other brands that do this are North Face and Taylor Stitch.

 Of course, there are always secondhand market places such as Ebay, DePop and Vinted.
+It's a sustainable choice that not only benefits the environment but also contributes to the circular economy.

 A composter